DavidLGoldberg/jumpy/README.md

 Instead, with Jumpy, after jumping to the nearest word, you can easily word or character jump over to your target.
 The [Vimium chrome extension](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=en) chose this binding.
 Please let me know what you think about this binding for Jumpy [here](https://discuss.atom.io/t/introducing-jumpy-new-package/10980/28)!

+### 'hydrogen' Users
+If you want to use the original keybinding for Jumpy it's <kbd>shift</kbd>+<kbd>enter</kbd>.
+Hydrogen overrides this to simulate the Jupyter notebook behavior.
+Put this override in your **'Atom'** -> **'Keymap...'** settings:

+    'atom-workspace atom-text-editor:not(.mini)':
+        'shift-enter': 'jumpy:toggle'

+_This is less necessary for vim-mode users because of above binding, although setting up a binding like this will allow jumps from insert mode as well!_

 ### Jumpy Styles